A musician reflects on living with Semi-circular/Superior Canal Dehiscence Syndrome (SCDS)

 There are some options to help people manage it.
 Anti-nausea drugs can stop sea sickness.
 A hearing aid can feed the sound of your external voice back into your ear.
 But the best chance of a better life is to have surgery.

 Surgery is still developing.
 It’s rare and so are the specialists who know how to treat it.
 Only a handful in the UK, but luckily we have one in Manchester who has done it 22 times.
-Surgery can be quite invasive and sometimes involve a craniotomy – where the skull is sawn open and the brain moved – so the surgeon can get to the hole and plug it up.
+Surgery can be quite invasive and sometimes involve a craniotomy – where the skull is sawn open – so the surgeon can get to the hole and plug it up.
 So it’s not a light undertaking and the risks are deafness and failure, but those who have had it say it can be life changing.

 There is hope and that hope means a lot when living with an illness.
 I count myself lucky that it’s not worse but I do wish it didn’t affect the one thing that I live to do – play music.
 Like I said, I need it like a hole in the head.